recvfrom/clamav-faq/mirrors/CvdPrivateMirror.md

     __END__

-First the cvd+cdiff files will be downloaded to the local webserver and then the other clients on the network will update their copy of the database from it.
-For this to work you have to change freshclam.conf on your clients so that it reads.
+First the `cvd` and `cdiff` files will be downloaded to the local webserver and then the other clients on the network will update their copy of the database from it.
+For this to work you have to change `freshclam.conf` on your clients so that it reads:

 <pre>DatabaseMirror machine1.mylan</pre>